Punjabi culture: Habitational culture

 Punjabi villages, known as pinds, which function as social-units, can be traditionally divided in different ways.
 One method is to divide them into pattis, which are further divided into thulas or als.
 A patti can be described as being a residential sub-classification of a village unit, which usually exists as a group of houses (often clustered together in a group and demarcated roughly from others) around a street, with the street being known as a gali or bihi.
 A patti is commonly named after the clan or lineage of the founder or the predominant group that inhabit them.
 Another naming method is based on actual or perceived characteristics of its inhabitants.
 The sub-division of a patti, known as a thula, are named after minimal lineages.
 Small, compact pattis may have no further subdivisions.
-Whilst a thula is a localized descent unit, an al is a descent unit which may not be localized and can be found dispersed in different pattis or even villages.V arious service-orientated castes inhabit different pattis, alongside the dominant Jats, Rajputs, and other castes.
+Whilst a thula is a localized descent unit, an al is a descent unit which may not be localized and can be found dispersed in different pattis or even villages.Various service-orientated castes inhabit different pattis, alongside the dominant Jats, Rajputs, and other castes.
 Pattis are also known as gali-mohalas.
 In larger villages, a single patti may have its own panchayat.